KRFOSS/kali-docs/usb/updating-kali-on-usb/index.md

 The best way to update Kali on a USB is to follow the same way you would on a full install.

-First ensure that `etc/apt/sources.list` is properly populated.
+First ensure that `etc/apt/sources.list` is properly populated:

 ```console
 kali@kali:~$ cat /etc/apt/sources.list